Amorymeltzer/ksp/README.md

 - Put global biome first?
 Last?
 - Option to not include finished experiments
 - Possible to sort by more than one thing??
+- Probably make some of the `if`/`else` chains hash lookups to call specific subs depending on the line
 - Check `cmp` usage?
 - Avg/exp in average table is for all experiments, not just those to be completed.
 Should it be?
 - ISRU science isn't in scidefs or in a `Science` block, but rather under `PLANET_SCAN_DATA` with planet ids (InSpaceHigh, except for Kerbin which is 1)